thaum-xyz/ankhmorpork/README.md

 ## How dos it work?

-Configuration is divided into three directories and is managed in two ways - either by ansible or by argoCD.
+Configuration is divided into three directories and is managed in two ways - either by ansible or by flux.

 #### Ansible